shahdakshesh/webclues-practical-task/README.md

 ### Access the Application
 - Open a browser and navigate to `http://localhost:3000`.

+## Expected Behavior

+- When the container runs, the application should start successfully and log:

+- Server is running on port 3000

+- Accessing http://localhost:3000 should return a response (e.g., Hello, World! or JSON output).

 ## Assumptions
 - The application entry point is `server.js`.
 - `package.json` and `package-lock.json` exist in the project root.